jhumphry/ukraildata_etl/README.md

 In the `sql/` directory there are several useful functions and routines to help process the data.

+-   `msn.find_station`

+    Given a character string, this function first attempts to see if it is a valid TIPLOC code.
+If it is not it looks for any station that has a name or alias similar to it, and returns the TIPLOC of that station.
+If there is more than one match it prioritises by the cate_type field, so large interchanges with similar names will be selected over small branch line stations.

 -   `mca.get_train_timetable`

     Given a Train UID reference and a date, this function will return the key